commitsto/commits.to/README.md

 ## Creation on GET?

 Creating an object in a database in response to a GET request is pretty unkosher.
-We might do it anyway because of how elegantly it reduces the friction for the user.
+But it might be worth it because of how elegantly it reduces the friction for the user.

+At the very least I think it's important that anyone be able to click yes to create a promise, no authentication needed.
+If/when that's abused we'll revisit this but initially we should make all tradeoffs in favor of lower friction.

+In fact, I kind of want to try the outrageous create-on-GET version because I think it might be a feature that every yourname.promises.to URL you type gets almost automatically logged as a promise.
+And I suspect that spiders and such generating URLs you didn't type will be a non-issue.

 ## Beeminder integration

 The Beeminder datapoint gets the specified deadline as the date (even though it's in the future) and a zero as the datapoint value.
 The comment should include the deadline time of day and when the promise was first created.

-## Ideas for later (that I mostly dislike)

-1. **Magic spaces**:
-   Whichever non-alphanumeric character is most common in the urtext, that's what's assumed to be a space and is replaced with spaces before parsing.
-2. **Less magical version**:
-   A non-alphanumeric character must follow "alice.promises.to/" and that character is taken as the ersatz space.
-Eg: alice.promises.to/_start_her_promises_with_underscores
-3. **Flexibility on the '/by/' part**:
-   Requiring the string '/by/' to appear in the promise URL means no ambiguity about where to start parsing the deadline.
-But the Chrono parsing library actually does great taking the whole string like "foo the bar by noon tomorrow" and figuring out the time.
-We could also just take the last occurrence of "by" and parse everything after it as the deadline.
+The Beeminder goal should be a do-more goal to fulfill like 8 promises per week.
+The way I (dreev) do this currently:
+I create a datapoint for each promise (via IFTTT from Google Calendar) when I promise it, and then change the datapoint to a 1 when I fulfill it (or something less than 1 if I fulfill it late).

+So Beeminder is not enforcing a success rate, just an absolute number of successes.

 ## Uniqueness of Promise Names

-What should happen if alice creates `alice.commits.to/send_the_report/by/thu` one week and then creates `alice.commits.to/send_the_report/by/fri` the next week?
+What should happen if alice says `alice.commits.to/send_the_report/by/thu` one week and then says `alice.commits.to/send_the_report/by/fri` the next week?

 I'm thinking we treat those as the same promise -- so we key on just `user`+`/`+`what`.

 In practice it seems to be easy to make an unlimited number of unique names for promises and if there's a collision it will be perfectly clear to the user why and what to do about it.
 Anything else involves magic that we shouldn't even think about for the MVP.
 The first time we're annoyed by a collision in promise names, we'll revisit this question.